 Use a large title when you want to provide extra emphasis on context.
 Large titles should never compete with content, but in some apps, the big, bold text of a large title can help orient people as they browse and search.
 In a tabbed layout, for example, large titles can help clarify the active tab and indicate when people have scrolled to the top.
 Phone uses this approach, while Music uses large titles to differentiate content areas like albums, artists, playlists, and radio.
 In iOS 13 and later, a large title navigation bar doesn’t include a background material or shadow by default.
 Also, a large title transitions to a standard title as people begin scrolling the content.
 For developer guidance, see prefersLargeTitles.

 Consider hiding the border of a large-title navigation bar.
 In iOS 13 and later, you can hide the bottom border of a navigation bar by removing the bar’s shadow (the border automatically reappears when people scroll the content area).
 The borderless style works well in large-title navigation bars because it enhances the sense of connection between title and content.
 The borderless style may not work as well in standard-title navigation bars, though, because the bar’s title and buttons might be harder to distinguish.
-An exception to this is in a split view on iPad: You might want to maintain consistency between the master and detail views by using the borderless style in both.
+An exception to this is in a split view on iPad: You might want to maintain consistency between the primary and secondary views by using the borderless style in both.

 Navigation Bar Controls

 Avoid crowding a navigation bar with too many controls.
 In general, a navigation bar should contain no more than the view’s current title, a back button, and one control that manages the view’s contents.
 If you use a segmented control in the navigation bar, the bar shouldn’t include a title or any controls other than the segmented control.